mksjgj/PyDocInCHM/README_en.md

-# PyDocInCHM - Python Document in CHM Format
+# PyDocInCHM - A tool for converting official Python documentation from HTML format to CHM format

 ## 0.About this readme
 This article is a readme for PyDocInCHM. 它的中文版为[README.md](README.md)